Aardman/AnimatorChromaFilter/README.md

 The initialize method must be supplied by the width and height that are the size of the images being captured.
 This method calls the native code to provide a textureId (integer) that reflects the native component that will be linked to the **FlutterTexture** widget that is hosted by **FilteredPreview**

 This method must be called every time the device has a format change, eg: when it is rotated from portrait to landscape.
 This will reconstruct the native framebuffer linked to the **FlutterTexture** that is used by the **Texture** widget so that the correct image formatting will happen.

-###Setting the image for chromakeying

-The following **FilterPreviewController** method is used to set the background image

-	Future<void> setBackgroundImagePath(String backgroundImagePath) async

-The background image will be revealed in areas that match the colour parameter to be set (see Setting and Updating parameters)

-The background image would ideally be identical in size and orientation as the images to be processed by the camera, however in the iOS platform implementation any image which is incorrectly sized will be scaled and cropped automatically to fit the texture that is used in processing.

 ###Setting and updating parameters